Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Property survey (if applicable)

-When Do You Make An Offer On A House?
+When Can You Make An Offer On A House?

-Under normal circumstances, you can put in an offer on a home at any time after a home has been listed for sale.
-In other situations, sellers may establish a specific offer date in anticipation of multiple offers coming at the same time and in hopes of driving the price higher.
+Under normal circumstances, you can put in an offer on a home at any time after it has been listed for sale.
+In other situations, sellers may establish a specific offer date in anticipation of multiple offers coming simultaneously and hoping to increase the price.
 During this time, the seller can pick which offer to accept.

-Ultimately, your offer’s submission depends on how the seller chooses to handle them.
+Ultimately, your offer’s submission depends on how the seller handles them.

 How To Negotiate A House Offer?